Woman sitting in an office building and smiling.

 School of Applied Professional Studies

-Why study Project Management?
+Why study project management?

 Man with slicked-back dark hair and wearing glasses, sitting at a table looking at a laptop and holding a pen